ProvenanceRecorder.changeExecuted slow after workflow run

-#1 Updated by Oliver Soong about 9 years ago
+#1 Updated by Oliver Soong over 9 years ago

 I profiled Kepler comparing an execution and an execution followed by a parameter change.
 First, I loaded tpc09 into a local repository and pre-cached all the data.
 I then restarted Kepler with profiling on, opened tpc09 from the repository, ran it, then closed Kepler.
 The restsarted Kepler again with profiling on, opened tpc09 again, ran it, changed a parameter, and closed it again.
 A couple of things jump out.